Update at 5pm Tuesday 4/3/25 - We are fully subscribed for the 2025 Festival and ‘Sign Up’ is now closed.

 Everyone is welcome at SheepFest and you do not need building experience, however you must watch our Health & Safety Video and confirm your viewing before you are allowed to start building.
 Let us know you're coming by emailing hello@nrsheepfestival.com

-SheepFest holds full Public Liability insurance.We recommend organising you own travel and medical insurance.
+SheepFest holds full Public Liability insurance.We recommend organising your own travel and medical insurance.

 Meals, Cafe and Shops